-Degree Days.net is aimed at the energy-saving professionals that are already experienced in using degree days for energy-related calculations.
-Provided you fit this description, you will probably find most of the options above to be fairly self explanatory.
+Degree Days.net is aimed at the energy-saving professionals who are already experienced in using degree days for energy-related calculations.
+Provided you fit this description, you will probably find most of the options above to be fairly self explanatory (the less-obvious regression options have separate instructions).
 However, we suggest you read the tips below as they do cover some important points.

 If you are new to degree days, you might want to skip straight to the brief introduction at the bottom of this page.
 You might also want to find out why 5,000+ energy professionals get data from here each month (and often a lot more frequently).

 Degree Days.net calculates its degree days using temperature data from Weather Underground, a weather-data service with data from thousands upon thousands of weather stations worldwide.

 Ideally you'd use the weather station that's closest in climate to the location of the building that's energy consumption you're analyzing.
 This should give a better representation of the weather at the building than any "reference" station for the larger region in which the building sits.

 However, the best weather station to use often isn't the closest, because data quality and coverage varies considerably across weather stations.
 Degree Days.net will try to list the stations that it thinks can best represent your search location first.
 It considers the data quality and coverage of each station, as well as the distance from your search location.